CharmedSatyr/charmedsatyr_com/README.md

-#CharmedSatyr
+# charmedsatyr.com

 I'm learning how to code!

-Track my progress at https://charmedsatyr.com
+Track my progress at https://CharmedSatyr.com